 Assigned to Submarine Division 12 based at Newport, Rhode Island.
 Underwent trials during January to February 1929 off Provincetown, Massachusetts.
 On a trial dive, she submerged to a depth of 318', the greatest depth an American submarine had ever reached at the time.
-On February 26, 1929, V-4 was assigned to Submarine Division 20 (SubDiv 20).
-Stationed at San Diego arriving March 23 and participated in exercises and cruises off the west coast.
+On February 26, 1929, V-4 was assigned to Submarine Division 20 (SubDiv 20) and proceeded to San Diego for exercises and cruises off the west coast.

-On February 19, 1931 renamed USS Argonaut. and July 1 designated SM-1 (submarine, minelayer).
+On February 19, 1931 renamed USS Argonaut and designated as a Argonaut Class Submarine.
+On July 1, 1931 designated submarine, minelayer 1 (SM-1).
 On June 30, 1932 arrived at Pearl Harbor and assigned to SubDiv 7.
 She carried out mine laying operations, patrol duty, and training.
 During October 1934 and again in May 1939, Argonaut took part in joint Army-Navy exercises off Hawaii.

 During 1939, Argonaut became the flagship of Submarine Squadron 4 (SubRon 4) commanded by Captain Freeland A. Daubin.
-Returned to the west coast during April 1941 to participate in fleet exercises.
+USS Argonaut was never officially designated SS-166, but that hull number was reserved for her and a photo shows the submarine occasionally displayed the number.
+During April 1941 returned to the west coast for exercises with the Pacific Fleet.

-USS Argonaut and USS Nautilus (SS-168) were selected to transport Marine Raiders for the "Makin Raid" to relieve pressure on American forces on Guadalcanal.
-On August 8, the submarines embarked Marines from Companies A and B, 2nd Raider Battalion, and departed for Makin arriving August 16.
-At 0330am on August 17, the Marines loaded aboard rubber rafts and landed.
-By midnight of 18 August, the Japanese garrison of about 85 men was wiped out and the force returned to the submarines then returned to Pearl Harbor on August 26.
+USS Argonaut and USS Nautilus (SS-168) were selected to transport Marine Raiders for the "Makin Raid" against Makin Island.
+On August 8, 1942 at Pearl Harbor the submarines embarked U.S. Marines from the 2nd Raider Battalion, Company A and Company B. then departs for Makin and arriving August 16, 1942.
+On August 17, 1942 at 3:30am the submarines surfaced and the Marines used rubber rafts to land on Makin.
+This was the first U.S. Marine Corps (USMC) operation launched from submarines.
+By midnight on August 18, 1942, the Japanese garrison of about 85 men was wiped out and surviving Marines returned to the submarines then departed for Pearl Harbor arriving August 26, 1942.

-On September 22, redesignated APS-1 (transport submarine).
+On September 22, 1942 redesignated transport submarine 1 (APS-1).
 Departed for Brisbane.
 During December 1942, departed Brisbane commanded by Lieutenant Commander John R. Pierce to patrol the area between New Britain and Bougainville, south of St. George's Channel.
 On January 2, 1943 "Argonaut" sank a Japanese gunboat Ebon Maru in the Bismarck Sea.

-Argonaut fired a torpedo that exploded.
-Spotted, the destroyers dropped depth charges.
+On January 10, 1943, while operating between New Britain and Bougainville, Argonaut spotted a convoy of five cargo ships escorted by three destroyers Maikaze, Isokaze, and Hamakaze that departed Lae bound for Rabaul.
+Argonaut fired a torpedo that exploded and the escorting destroyers dropped depth charges.
 When the submarine's bow broke the surface, it was hit by gunfire and sank off the southern coast of New Britain.
 One hundred and five men went down with the submarine.